 The social and political football known as the “N” word is like uranium in that by not having a stable and consistent definition or social regard, its instability gives endless social and political power to those who can direct its energy towards their cause.
 I seek to put an end to this by wrangling in the various ideas about the “N” word and its variants into a central regard.
 This work should serve as the starting point for a discussion amongst only Black people about the “N” word and the results of that discussion should serve as the core of the Black view on the word.
 The “N” word is one of the few things in America we wholly own and the rest of America is obligated to follow our lead on its place (if any) in our society.
 Once Black people establish a national definition, a national discussion between all Americans should take place on racism.
 DISCLAIMER: If the “N” word offends you, read no further.

 Black people are a world phenomenon.
 Being the branch of humanity that has withstood the longest attack in history from a conscious human adversary, we have survived and thrived for over 400 years under Western rule.
 While other branches of humanity have had to contend with nature and occasionally other humans usually with economic intentions, we Black people have an adversary vested in our subservience.
 The White male self-image stands on the subjugation of Black people.
-This unique outlook causes White men to be consigned to keeping Black people from being great, which explains how America can view immoral actions towards Black people, such as police killings, as acceptable.
+This unique outlook consigns White men to keeping Black people from being great, which explains how America can view immoral actions towards Black people, such as police killings, as acceptable.
 One word encompasses this postured self-esteem valuation system, “nigger.”
 The “N” word grew to be the world phenomenon it is today because it encapsulates the two extreme ends of Western culture’s social hierarchy; the top, which is White and male, and, the bottom, which is Black.
 It enables White men to triangulate and reassure themselves of their own social superiority in their greatest creation to date, Western society.

 Europe’s first Civilization, Greece, called Africans, “Athiops,” which meant “burnt face.”
 This wasn’t an insult, rather it was Europeans using the tools they had to organize the new and unusual human physical trait they encountered.
 The term Athiops remained the most common term for Black people until the Roman Empire’s Latin term “negro” took its place.
 While our actual skin color is generally more of a brown, the label, “Black,” or “negro,” relates human skin tones to the familiar color scale humans use to distinguish the various perceptible light wavelengths.
 With the rise of the Catholic Church and Latin becoming the language of power, African people became increasingly known to Europeans as “negros.”